-Femur Fracture - Medical Malpractice Lawyer
+Femur Fracture - Medical Malpractice Lawyers

 If you choose our lawyers to represent you in your Femur Fracture compensation claim, we will provide committed and vigorous representation on your behalf.
-You will receive a complete professional service from Toronto lawyers who deal with claiming compensation involving medical malpractice.
-If you would like free advice without obligation from a medical malpractice lawyer just call the helpline or complete the contact form or email our offices and a lawyer will telephone you at the first possible opportunity.
+You will receive a complete professional service from lawyers who deal with claiming compensation involving medical malpractice.
+If you would like free advice without obligation from a femur fracture medical malpractice lawyer just call the helpline or complete the contact form or email our offices and a lawyer will telephone you at the first possible opportunity.

 Do yourself justice and call us today

 The femur is also called the thighbone because it makes up the length of the thigh.
 The femur is one of the strongest bones of the body so it takes a great deal of force to break it such as falls from great heights and automobile accidents.
 The long part of the bone is known as the femoral shaft.
 If a fracture occurs anywhere along the shaft, it is called a femur fracture.

 There are different types of femur fractures.
 There is a transverse fracture, which goes straight across the bone, the oblique fracture that has an angulated break, and the spiral fracture, which spirals along the shaft.
 A comminuted fracture occurs when many pieces of bone are separated from the main bone and an open fracture, in which fractured pieces are sticking out of the skin.